Create Assets objects via REST API for various attribute types in Jira Cloud

 The purpose of this documentation

-In Assets Cloud REST API documentation, have a list of APIs available.
-However, it didn't give the example of a JSON template for certain scenarios.
-For this article, I will give you the list of JSON templates to create a new object based on each attribute type.
-Using the same JSON template you can use it to update Asset objects using REST API too.
+In the Assets Cloud REST API documentation, there is a list of APIs available.
+However, it didn't give an example of a JSON template for certain scenarios.
+For this article, we list the JSON templates to create a new object based on each attribute type.
+Using the same JSON template, you can use it to update Asset objects using the REST API, too.

 Using the Assets REST API

-Follow the steps by steps to create a new object using REST API :
+Follow the step-by-step to create a new object using the REST API :

 1. Generate an API token for your account to execute the REST API using Basic Authentication: